jcoliver/apo-mormo/README.md

 ***

+## docs:
+* apo-ms-outline.md : early outline of manuscript
+* apo-ms-to-doc.sh : bash script for converting markdown `apo-ms.md` to a
+Word document
+* apo-ms.md : early draft of manuscript
+* apo-pandoc-ref.docx : a Word document to serve as a template for pandoc (called in `apo-ms-to-doc.sh`) when converting `apo-ms.md` to a Word document
+* apo-task-list.md : a task list

+***

-## 2. functions:
+## functions:
 * apodemia-functions.R : functions written to make the code in scripts a bit more readable
+* rarefaction-functions.R : code for running private allele and allelic richness rarefaction to control for sampling efforts
 ***

-## 3. scripts:
+## scripts:
-* allelic-richness.R : INCOMPLETE calculates the allelic richness (# of alleles)
-in each population
 * Apo-fastStructure-template.sh : executes multiple runs of STRUCTURE
-* apo-nexus-to-phylip.sh : converts nexus to phylip format; relies on seqmagick
-* apo-raxml-commands.sh : RAxML bootstrapping
-* calc-allele-freqs.sh : calculates allele frequencies for each population
-* create-langei-fixed-private-vcf.sh : creates a VCF file containing only those loci which are private to and fixed in langei population
-* dapc.R : INCOMPLETE discriminant analysis of principal components
 * ibd-plot.R : scatterplots of genetic distance vs. geographic distance
 * ibd.R : tests for isolation by distance
 * mapping.R : map of populations